6 Search Results Found

 The Darling Oyster Bar is a full-service casual restaurant featuring fresh seafood and hand-crafted ingredients.
 Housed in a lovingly restored, 115-year old King Street storefront, The Darling is anchored by an exciting, 14-seat raw bar it features a reasonably priced menu, full cocktail program, semi-private event space and more.
 The Darling is welcoming of all palates, with several non-seafood options available daily.Visit

-A Grand Charleston Club Reorganized - again.
-Victor Social Club was a gentlemen-only meeting place for all sorts back in the day.
-Today, we pay homage to the legend, serving classic cocktails, ice cold beers and an extensive wine list.
-Like most club life established in the eighteenth-century, Victor Social Club is based strongly on Charleston foundations of leisure and community.Visit
+Today at Victor Social Club, we pay homage to the social club legend, serving classic cocktails made with you in mind, icy cold beers, as well as an extensive wine list boasting with flavors from around the world.
+Like most club life established in the eighteenth-century, Victor Social Club is based strongly on Charleston foundations of leisure and community – values we uphold with prideVisit